the 6 ways horses learn

 When trainers provide consistent signals through their body language and expression, it reinforces the meaning behind their words.

-Imagine a situation where a trainer asks a horse to stop using only verbal cues but continue moving forward with their body.
+Imagine a situation in which a trainer asks a horse to stop using only verbal cues and continue moving forward with its body.

 The mixed signals can confuse the horse, making learning what is expected of them challenging.

-However, when verbal and non-verbal cues align (e.g., saying “whoa” while simultaneously halting movement), it creates a clear understanding for the horse.
+However, when verbal and nonverbal cues align (e.g., saying “whoa” while simultaneously halting movement), the horse has a clear understanding.

 Building Trust and Connection